steevon/Leo/docs/Deployment.md

-# Azure Function App Deployment
+# Deploy Leo as Azure Function App
 This solution uses [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) to run event-driven on-demand functions on the cloud.
 This solution can be deployed to Azure with a consumption plan using Visual Studio 2019.
 The free grant for consumption plan should allow well over 1,000 executions per day.
 The function for turning off devices uses Azure Service Bus, which may incur a small cost (usually within $0.05 USD per month).

 Deployment includes the following steps: